1.11 Registering for Classes

 - Go to the University of Chicago Class Schedules and Registration interface (https://classes.uchicago.edu/) and click on the Advanced Search link.

-- Choose a department from the list and click the SEARCH button.
+- Choose a department from the list, set the course level to “graduate” and click the SEARCH button.

 - Review the list of classes offered by the department and select a graduate level class that you would like to take.

 - Complete the online petition to take a non-Law School class for credit.
-The petition is available at: http://www.law.uchicago.edu/students/petitions/nonlawcourse.
+The petition is available on the Law School website at: http://www.law.uchicago.edu/students/petitions/nonlawcourse.

 - Petitions may be submitted through the end of the first week of class.
 Petitions submitted thereafter will not be considered.

-- After your petition is submitted, you will receive either an approval or denial from the Dean of Students or the Office of the Registrar via email.
+- After your petition is submitted, you will receive either an approval or denial from the Office of the Registrar via email.